jacklule/DataVizReadingsVideos/README.md

 # DataVizReadingsVideos
-A repo for student reviews of data vzi readings and videos
+A repo for student reviews of data viz readings and videos